rant-lang/reference/src/language-features/collections.md

 ## Maps

+Maps are un-ordered collections of key-value pairs, where each key is unique.
-Maps are like lists, but store their values as key-value pairs.
-Map keys are always strings-- assigning a non-string key will coerce it to a string.
+Map keys are always strings: even if you try to use a non-string as a map key, it will be automatically converted to a string first.

 Maps use similar syntax to lists, but with some extra requirements: